sybrenjansen/mpire/README.rst

   queue)
 - Progress bar support using tqdm_
 - Progress dashboard support
-- Worker insights gives you insight in your multiprocessing efficiency
+- Worker insights to provide insight into your multiprocessing efficiency
 - Graceful and user-friendly exception handling
 - Automatic task chunking for all available map functions to speed up processing of small task queues (including numpy arrays)